Mother's Day: Singapore

 In Singapore, Mother's Day is celebrated on the second Sunday of May.
 It is not recognized as a holiday by the government.

 Slovakia

 Czechoslovakia celebrated only Women's Day until the Velvet Revolution in 1989.
 After the country split in 1993, Slovakia started celebrating both Women's Day and Mother's Day.
 The politicization of Women's Day has affected the official status of Mother's Day.
 Center-right parties want Mother's Day to replace Women's Day, and social-democrats want to make Women's Day an official holiday.
 Currently, both days are festive, but they are not "state holidays".
 In the Slovak Republic, Mother's Day is celebrated every second Sunday in May.

 South Africa

 In South Africa, Mother's Day is celebrated on the second Sunday of May.
 It is not recognized as a holiday by the government.
 The tradition is to give cards and gifts and to serve mothers breakfast in bed or to go out to lunch together as a family.

+South Korea

+In South Korea, Parents' Day (어버이날, Eobeoinal) is celebrated annually on May 8.
+Unlike Mother's Day, which is focused solely on mothers, Parents' Day honors both mothers and fathers.
+The holiday was established as an official national observance in 1973, replacing the separate celebrations of Mother's Day and Father's Day that had been observed earlier.
+Typical customs include giving carnations, writing letters, and spending time with one's parents.